 Recently, I have made my own version of the 1 hour basket.

-A (free) tutorial for the 1 hour basket can be found HERE, and as the title says it is a fast make.
+A (free) tutorial for the 1 hour basket used to be available on Craftsy, and as the title says it is a fast make.
 The basic basket uses just two fabrics, one for the outside, one for the lining, and construction is straightforward.
 I would think most (somewhat) experienced sewists would indeed make such a basket quickly, if maybe not quite in one hour.

 For the recent Summer Swap organised by the Modern Quilters Ireland it was decided that we were making a 1 hour basket for each other.
 Of course (!)
 I am not one to make a simple basket, though.